oceanprotocol/ocean-node/docs/services.md

   revoked consumer cannot keep a service alive). `stop` is owner-gated only, so a revoked owner can still shut their own service down.

--**No privileged/advanced Docker config, with three narrow exceptions.** The service path deliberately omits most of the advanced Docker config the compute path supports — host bind mounts, extra capabilities, `seccomp:unconfined`, devices beyond the priced GPU pool.
+- **No privileged/advanced Docker config, with three narrow exceptions.** The service path deliberately omits most of the advanced Docker config the compute path supports — host bind mounts, extra capabilities, `seccomp:unconfined`, devices beyond the priced GPU pool.
 Do not thread those in.